Gataquadrada/SpriteTube/README.md

 ## Todo

 - 🟨 Code cleanup.
+- ⬜ Remember last frame used on boot.
 - ⬜ Make replacing a frame in the editor less annoying.
 - ⬜ Support for small movement when microphone is detected.
 - ⬜ Support for loop through predefined frames when microphone is detected.